An ACT Government Website

 Disruption Taskforce

-New traffic lights
+Additional traffic lights

 Traffic lights have been installed at the roundabout at Coranderrk Street and Parkes Way.
-These improve traffic flow during the raising London Circuit and light rail construction by controlling the westbound right turn from Parkes Way into Coranderrk Street.
+These improve traffic flow during the raising of London Circuit and light rail construction by controlling the westbound right turn from Parkes Way into Coranderrk Street.

 Temporary traffic lights have been installed on Vernon Circle to allow safe right-turns onto Constitution Avenue and London Circuit for vehicles heading north.
 A new bus lane is also helping public transport between Edinburgh Avenue and Constitution Avenue.